AlexandriaDAO/core/src/tests/plan.md

+- If the mint has succeded the mint button should go away.
+- Need more dynamic states for the like/mint/withdraw buttons.

 - Need to combine emporium with main app modules.
 - Authmenue.tsx open back up the dashboard and profile.

 The Plan:

-- Color code the tags.
 - Alexandria query.
 (Query token amounts, then only the amount on the page (rather than all at once))

 Next Small Stuff: